 Evidence with Psilocybin

-The psychedelic of choice at the Synthesis retreat, psilocybin, has also been shown to have some potential involvement in neurogenesis.
+The psychedelic of choice at the Synthesis retreat, truffles containing psilocybin, has also been shown to have some potential involvement in neurogenesis.

 In one study, led by Briony Catlow at Johns Hopkins University in 2013, psilocybin was given to mice and their brains were investigated for signs of neurogenesis.
 They found that standard doses of psilocybin (0.1mg/kg) slightly increased the number of new cells growing in the hippocampus of the mice.